isomerpages/govtech-lpa-acp/pages/I'm Unsure How To Begin.md

 								<input class="toggle" id="accordion_4" name="accordion" type="radio">Who can I appoint as my LPA Donee(s)?
 								<div class="inner">
 							<p>
 1. Your Donee must be 21 years of age or older.
-They could be:<br>
+They could be:<br><br>
 ▪   Your spouse or partner<br>
 ▪   A family member or relative<br>
 ▪   A friend<br>
 ▪   A licensed trust company for property and affairs matters only (applicable for LPA Form 2)<br>
 ▪   A Professional Donee who is registered as a Professional Deputy with the Office of the Public Guardian.<br>
-2. It’s important that your Donee is someone you trust and they are not bankrupt if you wish to grant them powers to manage your property and affairs.<br>
+2. It’s important that your Donee is someone you trust and they are not bankrupt if you wish to grant them powers to manage your property and affairs.<br><br>
-3. If you’re appointing more than one person to be your Donee(s), you must decide whether they will make decisions:<br>
+3. If you’re appointing more than one person to be your Donee(s), you must decide whether they will make decisions:<br><br>
 ▪   Jointly – the Donee(s) have to act together and agree on all decisions.<br>
 ▪   Jointly and severally – the Donee(s) can make the decisions together or separately.<br>
-4. You can also choose to let your Donee(s) make some decisions ‘jointly’, and others ‘jointly and severally’.<br>
+4. You can also choose to let your Donee(s) make some decisions ‘jointly’, and others ‘jointly and severally’.<br><br>
 5. When you make your LPA, you can nominate another trusted person as your Replacement Donee.
 The Replacement Donee will replace your appointed Donee(s) when they are unable to act on your behalf anymore.<br>
 							</p>
 								</div>